paritytech/solo-para-bridge-poc/README.md

 make build-all
 ```

+### Note:  Due to maintenance, zombienet is not functional at the moment for this repo.
+For spinning up the `rialto-parachain` network we need to use a traditional approach which is defined [here](https://docs.substrate.io/tutorials/build-a-parachain/).
 1. Build `rialto-bridge-node` in release mode
 2. Download `zombienet` binary release from `zombienet` [GitHub](https://github.com/paritytech/zombienet) page
 3. Move this binary to [this directory](deployments/zombienet)